twirl/The-API-Book/src/en/clean-copy/05-Section IV. HTTP APIs & the REST Architectural Principles/06-http-api-urls-crud.md

       In other words, with any operation that runs an algorithm rather than returns a predefined result (such as listing offers relevant to a search phrase), we will have to decide what to choose: following verb semantics or indicating side effects?
 Caching the results or hinting that the results are generated on the fly?

-      **NB**: The authors of the standard are also concerned about this dichotomy and have finally proposed the `QUERY` HTTP method[ref The HTTP QUERY Method](https://www.ietf.org/archive/id/draft-ietf-httpbis-safe-method-w-body-02.html), which is basically a safe (i.e., non-modifying) version of `POST`.
+      **NB**: The authors of the standard are also concerned about this dichotomy and have finally proposed the `QUERY` HTTP method,[ref The HTTP QUERY Method](https://www.ietf.org/archive/id/draft-ietf-httpbis-safe-method-w-body-02.html) which is basically a safe (i.e., non-modifying) version of `POST`.
 However, we do not expect it to gain widespread adoption just as the existing `SEARCH` verb[ref Web Distributed Authoring and Versioning (WebDAV) SEARCH](https://www.rfc-editor.org/rfc/rfc5323) did not.

 Unfortunately, we don't have simple answers to these questions.
 Within this book, we adhere to the following approach: the call signature should, first and foremost, be concise and readable.
 Complicating signatures for the sake of abstract concepts is undesirable.
 In relation to the mentioned issues, this means that:
   1. Operation metadata should not change the meaning of the operation.
 If a request reaches the final microservice without any headers at all, it should still be executable, although some auxiliary functionality may degrade or be absent.